Don’t Be a Distracted Driving Statistic

 - You are 23 times more likely to crash if you are texting while driving

 - Observations recorded by in-vehicle instrumentation show that almost 80% of all crashes and 65% of all near-crashes involved the driver looking away from the roadway just prior to the event

-If you’re driving there should be no need to pick up the your smartphone and read/respond to text messages.
-Emergencies are important, but are they worth yours or someone else’s life?
+If you’re driving there should be no need to pick up your smartphone and read/respond to text messages.
+Emergencies are important, but are they worth your or someone else’s life?
 Nothing is worth the potential loss of life that may occur as the result of distracted driving.
 Statistically, car accidents that are the result of a driver being distracted by texting, or phone calls were about 23% in 2011 which is about 1.3 million crashes.
 Putting down your mobile device while driving could save a life.